 It is claimed that the CE2-4.1.1 method can reduce the computational complexity compared to ALF in BMS as described in the following: In the 4x4 block classification based on SSML, 1-D Laplacian values, Vp,q, Hp,q, D1p,q and D2p,q calculated at the subsampled positions within 8x8 window are summed up for each 4x4 block to derive gradients, gv, gh, gd1 and gd2, respectively.
+And, in the 2x2 block classification based on SSML, 1-D Laplacian values, Vp,q, Hp,q, D1p,q and D2p,q calculated at the subsampled positions within 6x6 window are summed up for each 2x2 block to derive gradients, gv, gh, gd1 and gd2, respectively.
 On the other hand, in the 2x2 block classification based on sum-modified-Laplacian (SML) of ALF in BMS, 1-D Laplacian values calculated at every positions within 6x6 window are summed up for each 2x2 block to derive gradients.
-Therefore, 32 * (2 additions + 1 shift) + 31 additions are required to derive each gradient for 4x4 block by applying CE2-4.1.1 method while 36 * (2 additions + 1 shift) + 35 additions are required to derive each gradient for 2x2 block by applying 2x2 block classification of ALF in BMS 1.0 as tabulated in Table III.
-If the computational complexity for a given block size (e.g., 4x4 block) are compared, the CE2-4.1.1 method reduces approximately 78% of worst case operation count compared to block classification of ALF.
+Therefore, 32 * (2 additions + 1 shift) + 31 additions are required to derive each gradient for 4x4 block by applying CE2-4.1.1 method for 4x4 block classification based on SSML and 18 * (2 additions + 1 shift) + 17 additions are required to derive each gradient for 2x2 block by applying CE2-4.1.1 method for 2x2 block classification based on SSML and while 36 * (2 additions + 1 shift) + 35 additions are required to derive each gradient for 2x2 block by applying 2x2 block classification of ALF in BMS 1.0 as tabulated in Table V. If the computational complexity for a given block size (e.g., 4x4 block) are compared, the CE2-4.1.1 method for 4x4 block classification based on SSML reduces approximately 78% of worst case operation count compared to block classification of ALF.
+And, the CE2-4.1.1 method for 2x2 block classification based on SSML reduces approximately 50% of worst case operation count compared to block classification of ALF.

-Table III.
-Computational complexity comparison between ALF in BMS 1.0 and CE2-4.1.1
+Table V. Computational complexity comparison between ALF in BMS 1.0 and CE2-4.1.1